 - Satisfaction guaranteed

-A: Rare among AIO systems, it’s whisper-quiet, eliminating the wall-shaking blasts of compressed air common in older systems during regeneration.
+- This system is whisper-quiet, eliminating the wall-shaking blasts of compressed air common in older AIO systems during regeneration.

 - Now offers multiple sizes to accommodate larger homes